Home › Baby Names Directory › Caiden

 Caiden is a spelling variant of Caden, which emerged as a popular American name in the 1990s–2000s.
 Caden itself likely derives from the Irish Gaelic Aodhán (meaning 'little fire') or from elements meaning 'battle.'
 The C-spelling Caiden gives it a visually distinctive identity within the Caden/Kaden/Kayden spelling cluster.

 Caiden and its many variant spellings (Caden, Kaden, Kayden, Aiden, Jayden) form one of the most remarkable naming clusters in American history, all peaking simultaneously in the 2000s.
-Caiden ranks in the U.S. top 300 boys' names and has been in steady use since approximately 2003.
+Caiden has been in steady use since approximately 2003 and is currently within the top 1000 boys' names in the U.S.

 Variations